a lottery ticket you'll always win on?

 Inheritance Tax (IHT) liability – If the policy is included in your estate, it may push your estate over certain thresholds and become subject to IHT, reducing the amount your loved ones receive.

-Probate delays – The payout may be tied up in the probate process, delaying funds when they are most needed - so that mortgage can't be paid of for months.
+Probate delays – The payout may be tied up in the probate process, delaying funds when they are most needed - so that mortgage can't be paid off for months.

-By placing a life insurance policy in a properly structured life insurance trust, the payout goes directly to the named beneficiaries outside of your estate, avoiding both IHT and probate delays.
-This ensures the money is available quickly to support dependents, pay off debts, or cover funeral costs.
+By placing a life insurance policy in a properly structured life insurance trust, the payout goes directly to the named beneficiaries outside of your estate, avoiding both IHT and probate delays so is not involved in your Will.
+This ensures the money is available quickly to support dependents, pay off debts, or cover funeral costs - and it also can't be disputed.

 For the vast majority of life insurance policies, particularly term policies taken out to cover mortgages or family protection, a trust is highly recommended.
 Without it, the policy may unintentionally become part of your estate, exposing the payout to unnecessary tax or administrative delays.
 Even policies intended to provide security for children, spouses, or other dependents benefit from being in trust.

-A life insurance trust is relatively straightforward to set up with the help of a solicitor or financial advisor or these days yo ucan do it on-line very easily with www.trustgenie.digital.
+A life insurance trust is relatively straightforward to set up with the help of a solicitor or financial advisor or these days you can do it very easily on-line for just a few quid with www.trustgenie.digital.
 The simple key steps include:

 Clearly naming beneficiaries

 For nearly all life insurance policies, a trust provides protection, speed, and certainty.
 It guarantees that the payout reaches your loved ones efficiently, reduces potential inheritance tax exposure, and avoids probate delays.
-Without a trust, your carefully arranged financial protection may not work as intended, leaving your beneficiaries vulnerable when they need support most.
+Without a trust, your carefully arranged financial protection may not work as intended, leaving your beneficiaries vulnerable when they need support most but it must be remembered, this does not supersede the need for a Will for your other assets...we can help you find out if you need a Will HERE